 - Marriage License - Hawaii makes obtaining a marriage license incredibly easy.
 You can apply online from home.
 Once you arrive in Hawaii, you’ll both need to pick up your license at the Department of Health or with a licensing agent.
 The in-person process takes about 15 minutes.
 You’ll both need to show a driver’s license or passport.

 - Permit - The State of Hawaii requires permits for ceremonies in public areas.
 We meet the requirements and have the necessary liability insurance to obtain the permits on your behalf.
-Permit fees are $50 per location as of the time of writing.
+Permit fees are $50 per location as of the time of writing (May 2022).

 How Much Does It Cost to Get Married in Hawaii?